PythonSmith/Crc32.NET/README.md

 In other words, you should pass some input buffer to calculation function and it will write CRC data at last 4 bytes.
 After that, when you need validation, you should pass this buffer to validation function and it will return _is data correct_.

+### Version 1.3.0 Remarks
+Added extra version for .Net Core 3 with super-fast hardware-supported CRC32C generation Just replace Crc32CAlgorithm with Crc32CAlgorithmHW and enjoy fast speeds - even in an managed language

 ## Description